I’m a little obsessed with these butterscotch brownies.

 These butterscotch dessert bars are the bomb!
 They’re crisp on the outside and perfectly soft, moist, and ooey-gooey in the middle.

 With their flawless balance of sweet, buttery, and salty, they’re also insanely addictive.

 Seriously, if you’re on a diet, you better skip ahead.
 There’s no way you’ll be able to resist these bad boys.

-And as an added plus, this recipe is a breeze to make.
-No special ingredients or equipment is needed.
+As an added bonus, this recipe is a breeze to make.
+No special ingredients or equipment needed.